-Sitka National Historical Park is a small 112-acre coastal park in southeastern Alaska.
-It was designated a national monument in 1910 and a national park in 1972 to conserve the site of a 1804 battle between native Tlingit and Russian colonizers.
-The park receives nearly four hundred thousand visitors each year who learn about the history of Sitka, Tlingit culture, view totem poles along designated trails, and active traditional totem carving activities.
+Sitka National Historical Park is a 112-acre coastal park in southeastern Alaska.
+It was designated a national monument in 1910 and a national park in 1972 to conserve the site of an 1804 battle between native Tlingit peoples and Russian colonizers.
+The park receives nearly four hundred thousand visitors each year who learn about the history of Sitka and Tlingit culture, and view totem poles along designated trails as well as active traditional totem carving activities.
 Along with the preservation of cultural resources related to the site, the park is also managed to preserve approximately 120 acres of spruce-hemlock forest, riparian ecosystem, and the Indian River, which includes a section of the main reach and the intertidal area that falls within the park boundaries (National Park Service 2025b).